channingwalton/lift-example/README.md

 Download this project by cloning it or using the zip download link.

-On the command line run change directory to the project root
+On the command line run change directory to the project root and run:
 ```
   sbt
 ```